4dn-dcic/Rpairix/README.md

 # Rpairix
 * Rpairix is an R package for indexing and querying on a block-compressed text file containing a pair of genomic coordinates.
-* Rpairix is an R binder for Pairix (https://github.com/4dn-dcic/pairix), a stand-alone C program that was written on top of tabix (https://github.com/samtools/tabix) as a tool for the 4DN-standard _pairs_ file format describing Hi-C data: https://github.com/4dn-dcic/pairix/blob/master/pairs_format_specification.md
+* It is an R binder for Pairix (https://github.com/4dn-dcic/pairix), a stand-alone C program that was written on top of tabix (https://github.com/samtools/tabix) as a tool for the 4DN-standard _pairs_ file format describing Hi-C data: https://github.com/4dn-dcic/pairix/blob/master/pairs_format_specification.md
-* However, it can be used as a generic tool for indexing and querying any [bgzipped](https://github.com/samtools/tabix) text file containing genomic coordinates, for either 2D- or 1D- indexing and querying.
+* However, Pairix/Rpairix can be used as a generic tool for indexing and querying any [bgzipped](https://github.com/samtools/tabix) text file containing genomic coordinates, for either 2D- or 1D- indexing and querying.
 * For example, given a text file like below, you want to extract specific lines.
 An awk command, for example, would read the file from the beginning to the end.
-Rpairix creates an index and uses it to accesses the file from a relevant position by taking advantage of the bgzf compression, allowing for a fast query for large files.
+Pairix/Rpairix creates an index and uses it to accesses the file from a relevant position by taking advantage of the bgzf compression, allowing for a fast query for large files.
 * Bgzip can be found in https://github.com/4dn-dcic/pairix or https://github.com/samtools/tabix (original).

   **Pairs format**